-(SPOILER ALERT: This review includes the pilot episode’s story line, so go watch it here and then come back.)
+(SPOILER ALERT: This review includes the pilot episode’s story line)

 It was one of the most anticipated Fall premieres for this season and NBC’s summer hype seemed to pay off.
 The event premiered to a 7.5/11 overnight metered market household rating and actually grew over the hour.
 What does this mean?
 They did well, but can they sustain?

 With speculation swirling all summer about what “The Event” would actually be about, it wasn’t until a couple of weeks ago that word leaked out it would be about disclosure and alien life on this planet.
 However in the midst of hard bodies and beautiful faces, typical network casting, it really left you without many concrete conclusions.

 From the beginning the show was a little hard to follow.
 I am sure it was intended to be that way.
 Jumping back and forth in time with parallel story lines, it keeps you paying attention while building to its revealing climax.